Gassandrid/ewan.my/content/Notes/Biology/Lipids.md

 ## Overview

 Lipids are largely hydrophobic (non-polar) molecules; many are amphipathic (having both hydrophobic tails and hydrophilic heads).
-The hydrophobic effect drives their self-assembly in water, enabling membranes, vesicles, and lipid–protein complexes.
+The hydrophobic effect drives their self-assembly in [[water]], enabling membranes, vesicles, and lipid–protein complexes.
 Compared to [[Carbohydrates]], lipids are more reduced (higher energy density) and are therefore the dominant long-term energy store in animals.

 ### Building Blocks: Fatty Acids and Glycerol